Click this link to check out the G62 LoRaWAN on the Digital Matter Website.

 - Your network might require you to pay more for higher throughput

 The radio regulations are automatically enforced by inserting delays between messages where required.
-It is up to the user to configure their G62 with a low enough transmission rate to meet network and energy requirements.
+It is up to the user to configure their G62 with a low enough transmission rate to meet network and battery life requirements.

 How The G62 is Configured